laminba2003/blog/content/post/watching-files-with-java-nio.md

 {{< / highlight >}}

-Whenever an event occurs, the file path is resolved and the listeners are notified accordingly .
+Whenever an event occurs, the file path is fully resolved and the listeners are notified accordingly.
 If it is the creation of a new folder, another _FileWatcher_ instance will be created for its monitoring.

 {{< highlight java>}}